softwareconstruction240/softwareconstruction/chess/3-web-api/web-api.md

 The following sections describe the various classes that are depicted in the architecture diagram above.

-### Model Classes
+### Data Model Classes

-Previously, you created a `chess` package that contains the model classes that represent the core data and algorithms for Chess.
-Now you need to create additional model classes that represent the core data needed to implement a `chess server`.
+The Java `chess` package in your project's `shared` module contains that represents all of the data and algorithmic classes that are used by your chess client and server.

+As part of this phase, you need to create [record](../../instruction/records/records.md)  classes and add them to the shared `chess` package that represent the classes used for the chess application's core data objects.
 This includes the following.

 **UserData**